Onyx & Enamel 1920s Drop Earrings

-The delicate black-and-white-enamel-flower accents add style to these 1920s Art Deco pendant earrings with oval onyx-glass stones at the bottom and round ones designed to sit at the earlobe.
-These all original screw-back earrings, which are possibly Czech in origin, can be modified for pierced ears.
-Scroll down to see a necklace adorned with onyx glass and black-and-white enamel as well as other coordinating pieces for these versatile earrings.
+These black onyx drop earrings are probably Czech in origin.
+A delicate black-and-white-enamel-flower on a silver-tone filigree triangle connects the large, oval pendant to the faceted round stone at the earlobe.
+These elegant all original screw-back earrings can be modified for pierced ears.
+Scroll down to see a necklace adorned with onyx glass and black-and-white enamel as well as other coordinating pieces for this versatile and unique pair.

 Vintage Brooches & Pins, 1920s Jewelry, Unsigned JewelryFaceted, rectangular onyx-glass and crystal stones form the body of this Art Deco bar brooch.
 Each end has a faceted, onyx-glass triangle.
 The silver-tone metal setting has cut-outs, creating a checkered pattern with the stones.
 They are all open-back, and the workmanship is superb.
 The trombone clasp and unusual design make me think this brooch is European in origin.
 I also think the setting is sterling silver, but the mark is unreadable.
 Scroll down to see Art Deco earrings and bracelets that coordinate beautifully with this jewel.
 Black-and-white, so popular in the Twenties, never goes out of style!$ 195